Emily Thornberry: 5th term (2019–2024)

-Opposition under Keir Starmer (2020–present)

 Thornberry was replaced as Shadow Foreign Secretary by Lisa Nandy upon the election of Keir Starmer as Leader of the Labour Party.
 Thornberry herself was not sacked from the Official Opposition frontbench, but instead moved to a different frontbench role, becoming the new Shadow Secretary of State for International Trade.
-She replaced Barry Gardiner, and said on Twitter that, "It's been a pleasure to work with Barry Gardiner these past four years...
+She replaced Barry Gardiner, and said on Twitter that, "It's been a pleasure to work with Barry Gardiner these past four years ...
 I hope I can take the fight to the government on International Trade as effectively as he did, and I'll be very lucky to have his advice".

 In late December 2020, Thornberry voted for the European Union (Future Relationship) Act 2020, in line with the Labour Chief Whip.

 In the November 2021 shadow cabinet reshuffle, Thornberry was appointed Shadow Attorney General for England and Wales.

+Thornberry was re-selected as the Labour candidate for Islington South and Finsbury at the 2024 general election in February 2022.

+In the aftermath of Hamas' October 7 attacks against Israel, Thornberry responded "I think Israel has an absolute right to defend itself against terrorism," when queried over Israel's decision to cut off the Gaza Strip from water, electricity, and food.